Proving the Sourdough

 Wednesday, October 24th, 2018

-I make my sourdough loaves in tins rather than freeform because guests like toast and it’s tidier to have uniform slices that fit the toaster.
-Bakers might wonder why it takes me 26 hours or more to make a loaf.
-It’s because I make a “sponge” from starter, flour and water in the morning, which I leave all day for the flavours to develop before adding more flour and kneading it in the evening.
-The dough then rises slowly overnight in the larder or the fridge, depending on the time of year, is knocked back after breakfast and is proved until ready to bake.
+I make my sourdough loaves in tins rather than freeform because guests like toast and it’s tidier to present them with uniform slices that fit the toaster.
+Bakers might wonder why this quick method still takes 26 hours or more.
+It’s because I make a “sponge” or levain from starter, flour and water in the morning, which I leave all day for the flavours to develop before adding more flour and kneading it in the evening.
+The dough then rises slowly overnight in the larder or the fridge depending on the time of year, is knocked back after breakfast and is proved until ready to bake.
 With this new speeded up proving process I can have it ready by lunch time at any time of year, no matter what the ambient temperature is.
-I bake in batches, once or twice a week depending on the number of guests, and I alternate between white loaves and wholewheat loaves made with stoneground flour.
+When I’m not in a hurry I prefer to use the slow method, which gives the loaf more fermentation time and produces a better flavour.
+That method consists in starting the levain in the evening of Day 1, leaving it overnight in a cool place overnight, mixing the dough next morning and leaving it to prove at room temperature during Day 2, letting it rest in the fridge overnight and baking it at some point on Day 3, which is sometimes not until late afternoon or evening.